TSS Hibernia (1899): HMS Tara

-She was torpedoed by in Sollum Bay on the Egyptian coast on 5 November 1915.
-The U-boat saved Hibernias crew and handed them over to Senussi tribesmen as prisoners of war (POWs).
+torpedoed her in Sollum Bay on the Egyptian coast on 5 November 1915.
+The U-boat saved Hibernias crew, and handed them over to Senussi tribesmen as prisoners of war (POWs).
 On 14 March 1916 they were being held at Bir Hakeim along with the crew of HMT Moorina, a horse transport.
 They were rescued by the Duke of Westminster's armoured car brigade, part of the Western Frontier Force.
-The captain of Tara at this time was Capt.
-R. Gwatkin-Williams, R.N.
+Taras commanding officer at this time was Captain R Gwatkin-Williams, RN.

-The story of Taras crew is told by Captain Gwatkin-Williams in his book Prisoners of the Red Desert, Being a Full and True History of the Men of the Tara.
+Captain Gwatkin-Williams told the story of Taras in his book Prisoners of the Red Desert, Being a Full and True History of the Men of the Tara.
 The POWs were not held in a traditional POW camp, but rather at a desert oasis guarded by a few Turks and Arabs.
 Although only loosely guarded their escape was prevented by the surrounding desert and their general lack of food and water.
 Near the end of their captivity, inspired by their hopeless situation, Captain Gwatkin-Williams did attempt escape.
 After walking through the desert for two days he blundered into an Arab camp while walking at night and was recaptured and returned to Bir Hakeim.

 After accidentally finding a letter from Captain Gwatkin-Williams to a Turkish officer stating the desperation of the situation at Bir Hakeim, the Duke set off to find the POWs.
-With a guide who had been to Bir Hakeim some 30 years previously as a boy he set off across the desert estimating that he was about 70 mi away.
+With a guide who had been to Bir Hakeim as a boy some 30 years previously, he set off across the desert estimating that he was about 70 mi away.
 Passing the 70 mile estimate and running low on fuel he kept going as long as there was any hope, finding the camp after traversing 115 mi.
-Captain Gwatkin-Williams estimated the prisoners were only a few days from death due to starvation when the Duke of Westminster rescued them.
+Captain Gwatkin-Williams estimated the prisoners were only a few days from death, due to starvation when the Duke of Westminster rescued them.